-Seahawks position overview: Safety seems set heading into 2020 with mid-season addition of Quandre Diggs
+Seahawks position overview: Safety seems set heading into 2020 with addition of Quandre Diggs

 2019 review

 Seattle’s defense went from floundering to at least keeping its head above water almost immediately once Diggs entered the lineup against the 49ers on Nov.
-11 after being acquired from the Lions a few weeks earlier for a fifth-round pick.
+11.

 In fact, Seattle forced 16 turnovers in the next five games with Diggs starting — half the team’s season total — in going 4-1 in a key stretch of games that assured a playoff spot.